 Although every effort is made to ensure timely evaluations year-round, the volume of transcripts requiring evaluation increases during busy registration periods, thereby, impacting evaluation turnaround-times.
 If you need a transcript evaluated, submit it as soon as possible to ensure a timely evaluation so that you and an advisor can determine the appropriate course selection for you.

 Will the courses that I take at NSCC transfer to another College?

 This is solely up to the College that you are transferring to from NSCC.
 You should contact the other College directly to determine how you can have your questions answered.
 If you are part of the Joint Admission Program, Peter Monaco may be able to assist you with these questions.
 Please visit the Transfer Services page for further information.

 How many credits may I transfer into NSCC?

-Students must meet our residency requirement, which means that a minimum of 15 credits must be completed at NSCC for an associate degree.
-Thus, you may transfer up to 45 credits.
-Students meet residency requirements for certificates by completing at least 25% of required credits at NSCC.
+Students must meet our residency requirement, which means that a minimum of 25% of your program of study must be completed at North Shore Community College.
+This applies to both degree and certificate programs.
 All remaining credits may be transfer credits.